elastic/prodfiler-documentation/getting-started.md

 # Getting started with Prodfiler

-Getting started with Prodfiler is easy: You create an account and a project, receive instructions with which you can launch the agent, and 30 minutes after the agent is deployed, you should have information you can inspect.
+Getting started with Prodfiler is easy: you create an account and a project, receive instructions with which you can launch the agent, and 30 minutes after the agent is deployed, you should have information you can inspect.